MArpogaus/bernstein_flow/README.md

 | ![gauss](gfx/gauss.png)                                      | ![flow](gfx/flow.png)                      |

 As shown in the left figure, the normality assumption is clearly violated by the bimodal nature of the data.
-However, the proposed transformation model, however, has the flexibility to adapt to this complexity.
+However, the proposed transformation model has the flexibility to adapt to this complexity.

 ### Getting Started